Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By bugpesto.
 - Reworked the original icon to look more similar to the base design of a Fuzzy from Mario Bros.

+ball 108:
+- By aGold.
+- Collaboration with Alexisdrawz.

 ball 109:
 - By JigglypuffGD.